-Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a "second scheme") although not more than 35% in value of the Scheme Property is to consist of the units of any one second scheme.
-Investment may be made in a second scheme managed by the ACD or an associate of the ACD.
-Investment may only be made in second schemes whose maximum annual management charge does not exceed 5%.

-Any second scheme must either:

-(a) be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or
+- 5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units or shares in other collective investment schemes (hereafter a "second scheme") although not more than 20% in value of the Scheme Property is to consist of the units or shares of any one second scheme.
+No more than 30% of the value of the scheme may be invested in second schemes under 5.2 (b) to (e).
+Investment may only be made in second schemes whose maximum annual management charge does not exceed 5%. - 5.2 The second scheme must fall within one of the following categories: - (a) be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be a recognised scheme under the provisions of Section 272 of the Act; - (c) be authorised as a non-UCITS retail scheme (provided certain requirements are met); or - (d) the scheme is authorised in an EEA state (provided certain requirements are met); or provided certain requirements are met;

-- (b) be a recognised scheme under the provisions of Section 272 of the Financial Services and Markets Act 2000; or - (c) be authorised as a non-UCITS retail scheme; or - (d) be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - (e) be a scheme not falling within (a) (d) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested.